rwhogg/what-the-hex/README.md

 ## Requirements

-If you just want to use the provided executables, just download them and run from the [Releases page](https://github.com/rwhogg/what-the-hex/releases).

-Otherwise, you'll need at least the following:
+You'll need at least the following:

 * Python 3.9 (may work with earlier 3.x versions.
 Python 2.x probably _won't_ work)
 * Pygame (and dependencies thereof, eg. SDL)